-One of the most common questions we’re asked about professional indemnity insurance is: how much is it?
+One of the most common questions we’re asked is: 'How much does professional indemnity insurance cost?'.

 The words ‘piece of string’ and ‘how long’ leap to mind here.